Tails 1.1~beta1 created by upgrade from ISO from a 1.0 USB does not boot

 The 2nd solution is also the only one that guarantees that we don't create different sticks with "Upgrade from ISO" (that try to start Tails vN with the syslinux shipped by Tails vN-1), to those created with "Clone and upgrade" (that have the new syslinux).

-#7 Updated by intrigeri about 5 years ago
+#7 Updated by intrigeri over 5 years ago

 - Subject changed from Tails 1.1-beta1 created by upgrade from ISO from a 1.0 USB does not boot to Tails 1.1~beta1 created by upgrade from ISO from a 1.0 USB does not boot